All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Conclusion

 While we develop Rashomon sets with the goal of studying MR, Rashomon sets can also be useful for finite sample inferences about a wide variety of other attributes of best-in-class models (for example, Section \ref{sec:Connection-confidence-CIs}).
-Characterizations of the Rashomon set itself may also be of interest.
-For example, in ongoing work, we are studying the size of the Rashomon set, and its connection to generalization of models and model classes.
+Characterizations of a Rashomon set itself may also be of interest.
+For example, in ongoing work, we are studying the size of a Rashomon set, and its connection to generalization of models and model classes \citep{semenova2019study}.
+We are additionally developing methods for visualizing Rashomon sets \citep{dong2019variable}.